SumoLogic/sumologic-documentation/docs/integrations/webhooks/split.md

 <img src={useBaseUrl('img/integrations/webhooks/split-logo.png')} alt="Thumbnail icon" width="50"/>

 Split is a feature delivery platform that combines the quick and dependable nature of feature flags with data-driven insights to assess the effects of each feature.
-A webhook available in the Split can forward events related to activities that occurred in your Split platform to the Sumo Logic HTTP endpoint.
+You can use a webhook in the Split platform to forward activities related events to the Sumo Logic HTTP endpoint.
 Using these logs, you can monitor user activities, admin changes in the tools used by the whole team, and impressions in Sumo Logic.
 For more details, refer to the [Split Documentation](https://docs.split.io/docs).

 ## Event types